FAR-Lab/Interactive-Lab-Hub/Lab 3/demo/README.md

 hardware = 'plughw:2,0'
 ```

 This is the soundcard and hardware device associated with the USB microphone.
-To check you can run `python get_device.py` which will output A LOT of nonsense.
-At the end you will see
+To check, you can run `python get_device.py` which will output A LOT of nonsense.
+At the end, you will see

 ```
 0 bcm2835 HDMI 1: - (plughw:0,0)